redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 ```

 7. Let's try again exercising the REST API, this time on the Code Ready Workspaces command line:
-* Do base64 encoding on the username/password to allow passing the credentials with basic auth to curl
+* Do base64 encoding on the username/password to allow passing the credentials with basic authentication to curl

 ```bash
 $ AUTH=$(echo -ne "adminUser:RedHat" | base64 --wrap 0)